Interpretation & Debate

 by Frederick Gedicks

-Guy Anderson Chair and Professor of Law at the J. Reuben Clark Law School at Brigham Young University
+Guy Anderson Chair and Professor of Law Emeritus at the J. Reuben Clark Law School at Brigham Young University

 At the time the United States adopted the First Amendment to the Constitution, other nations routinely imposed disabilities on religious minorities within their borders, depriving them of legal rights, making it difficult or impossible to practice their faith, and often enabling violent persecution.
 The Free Exercise Clause was thus an exceptional political achievement, imposing a constitutional norm of civic equality by prohibiting the federal government from interfering with all religious exercise—regardless of affiliation.

 Only a few years before the First Amendment was ratified, James Madison wrote that all people naturally retain “equal title to the free exercise of Religion according to the dictates of conscience” without the government’s “subjecting some to peculiar burdens” or “granting to others peculiar exemptions.”
 A Memorial and Remonstrance against Religious Assessments (1785).
-As Madison suggested, at the time the Constitution and Bill of Rights were ratified, the guarantee of religious free exercise was understood to protect against government discrimination or abuse on the basis of religion, but not to require favorable government treatment of believers.
-In particular, there is little evidence that the Founders understood the Free Exercise Clause to mandate “religious exemptions” that would excuse believers from complying with neutral and general laws that constrain the rest of society.
+As Madison suggested, at the time the Constitution and Bill of Rights were ratified, the guarantee of religious free exercise was understood to protect against government discrimination or abuse on the basis of religion, but not to require favorable government treatment of believers compared to others.
+Yet, more favorable treatment of believers is the norm the Court has applied in free exercise cases, reading the Free Exercise Clause as a grant of privilege rather than a guarantee of equality.

-The Supreme Court has historically left the question of religious exemptions to Congress and the state legislatures.
-The first judicially-ordered exemptions arose in the 1960s and early 1970s, when the Supreme Court held the Free Exercise Clause required religious exemptions for Amish families who objected to sending their children to high school, and for employees who were denied unemployment benefits when they lost their jobs for refusing to work on their Sabbath.
+There is little evidence that the Founders understood the Free Exercise Clause to mandate “religious exemptions” that would excuse believers from complying with neutral and general laws that constrain the rest of society.
+The first judicially-ordered exemptions arose only in the 1960s and early 1970s, when the Supreme Court held that the Clause required religious exemptions for Amish families who objected to sending their children to high school, and for employees who were denied unemployment benefits when they lost their jobs for refusing to work on their Sabbath.
 This doctrine of judicially-ordered exemptions, however, was an historical aberration.
 In Employment Division v.
-Smith (1990), the Court considered a claim by members of a Native American religion who lost their jobs as drug counselors for using an illegal drug in a religious ritual.
-The Court abandoned its new doctrine of religious exemptions, ruling that the Free Exercise Clause did not grant believers a right to exemptions from religiously neutral, generally applicable laws, though legislatures were free to grant such exemptions if they wished.
+Smith (1990), the Court abandoned this new exemption doctrine, ruling that the Free Exercise Clause did not grant believers a right to exemptions from religiously neutral, generally applicable laws, though legislatures were free to grant such exemptions if they wished.
 This relegation of exemptions to the political process in most circumstances returned the Free Exercise Clause to its historical baseline.

-Notwithstanding the narrow ministerial exception recognized in Hosanna-Tabor Evangelical Church & School v.
-EEOC (2012), the Court has repeatedly affirmed Smith and the century of precedent cited in that case, and has shown no inclination to overturn its basic principle that neutral and general laws should apply equally to all, regardless of religious belief or unbelief.
+The growth of social welfare entitlements and religious diversity in the United States has underscored the wisdom of the Smith rule.
+Exempting believers from social welfare laws may give them a competitive advantage, and also may harm those whom the law was designed to protect or benefit.
 For example, the Court refused to exempt an Amish employer from paying Social Security taxes for his employees, reasoning that doing so would “impose the employer’s religious faith on the employees” by reducing their social security benefits regardless of whether they shared their employer’s religious objection to government entitlement programs.
 United States v.
 Lee (1982).
 Similarly, the Court refused to exempt a religious employer from federal minimum wage laws, because doing so would give the employer an advantage over competitors and depress the wages of all employees in local labor markets.
 Tony & Susan Alamo Foundation v.
 Secretary of Labor (1985).

 Free Exercise: A Vital Protection for Diversity and Freedom